mufeedali/Wordbook/README.md

  * Gtk+ 3.20+
  * eSpeak-ng (For pronunciations and audio)

+#### Slow?
+If the output is slow, it's possibly because the definition is obtained from dict.org rather than localhost.
+So, run
+`sudo systemctl enable dictd.service && sudo systemctl start dictd.service`

 ### Features
  * Neat output with proper coloring and formatting
  * Random Word